Llama: Crias

 A cria (from Spanish for "baby") is the name for a baby llama, alpaca, vicuña, or guanaco.
-Crias are typically born with all the females of the herd gathering around, in an attempt to protect against the male llamas and potential predators.
+Crias are typically born with all the herd's females gathering to protect against the male llamas and potential predators.
 Llamas give birth standing.
 Birth is usually quick and problem-free, over in less than 30 minutes.
-Most births take place between 8 am and noon, during the warmer daylight hours.
+Most births occur between 8 am and noon, during the warmer daylight hours.
 This may increase cria survival by reducing fatalities due to hypothermia during cold Andean nights.
-This birthing pattern is speculated to be a continuation of the birthing patterns observed in the wild.
-Crias are up and standing, walking and attempting to suckle within the first hour after birth.
+This birthing pattern is considered a continuation of the birthing patterns observed in the wild.
+Their crias are up and standing, walking, and attempting to suckle within the first hour after birth.
 Crias are partially fed with llama milk that is lower in fat and salt and higher in phosphorus and calcium than cow or goat milk.
-A female llama will only produce about 60 ml of milk at a time when she gives milk, so the cria must suckle frequently to receive the nutrients it requires.
+A female llama will only produce about 60 ml of milk at a time when she gives milk, so the cria must frequently suckle to receive the nutrients it requires.

 Breeding methods

 In harem mating, the male is left with females most of the year.

-For field mating, a female is turned out into a field with a male llama and left there for some period of time.
-This is the easiest method in terms of labor, but the least useful in terms of prediction of a likely birth date.
+For field mating, a female is turned into a field with a male llama and left there for some time.
+This is the easiest method in terms of labor but the least useful in predicting a likely birth date.
 An ultrasound test can be performed, and together with the exposure dates, a better idea of when the cria is expected can be determined.

-Hand mating is the most efficient method, but requires the most work on the part of the human involved.
-A male and female llama are put into the same pen and mating is monitored.
-They are then separated and re-mated every other day until one or the other refuses the mating.
+Hand mating is the most efficient method, but it requires the most work on the part of the human involved.
+A male and female llama are put into the same pen, and mating is monitored.
+They are then separated and re-mated every other day until one refuses the mating.
 Usually, one can get in two matings using this method, though some stud males routinely refuse to mate a female more than once.
 The separation presumably helps to keep the sperm count high for each mating and also helps to keep the condition of the female llama's reproductive tract more sound.
-If the mating is not successful within two to three weeks, the female is mated again.
+If the mating is unsuccessful within two to three weeks, the female is mated again.

 Nutrition

-Options for feeding llamas are quite wide; a wide variety of commercial and farm-based feeds are available.
+Options for feeding llamas are quite wide; various commercial and farm-based feeds are available.
 The major determining factors include feed cost, availability, nutrient balance and energy density required.
 Young, actively growing llamas require a greater concentration of nutrients than mature animals because of their smaller digestive tract capacities.